Academic Level E

 In 2013, he received the South Australian Scientist of the Year Award.

-In 2011, he was awarded the title of Mathew Flinders Distinguished Professor from Flinders University.
+In 2011, he was awarded the title of Matthew Flinders Distinguished Professor from Flinders University.

 In 2009, Graeme was awarded the Distinguished Research Prize of the Gastroenterological Society of Australia at its 50th Anniversary Celebrations in Sydney.
 Also, he was elected a Fellow of the American Gastroenterological Association (AGAF).

-In 2008, Graeme was elected as a Fellow of the Australian Academy of Technological Sciences and Engineering (AATSE).
+In 2008, Graeme was elected as a Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE).

 In 2007, Graeme was awarded South Australian of the Year in Health for his screening research and the role he played in the establishment of the National Bowel Cancer Screening Program.
 Also in 2007, he was recognised as one of the fifty most influential people in South Australia.